YuCodes/2DAutoSlambot/README.md

 you can launch the launch files given in the launch folder roslaunch gslambot gmaprobot.launch model:=path to the /urdf/gmapbot.xacro file

-Move the robot using the keyboard .. you will want to run the following node rosrun teleop_twist_keyboard teleop_twist_keyboard.py
+If you want to move the robot using the keyboard .. you will want to run the following node rosrun teleop_twist_keyboard teleop_twist_keyboard.py

 if you want the bot to use slam and navigate use these two files